cockroachdb/docs/v21.1/cluster-setup-troubleshooting.md

 3. Scroll down the metrics page to find the **Command Commit Latency: 90th percentile** and **Command Commit Latency: 99th percentile** graphs.

 **Expected values for a healthy cluster**: On SSDs, this should be between 1 and 100 milliseconds.
 On HDDs, this should be no more than 1 second.
 Note that we [strongly recommend running CockroachDB on SSDs](recommended-production-settings.html#storage).

+## Partial availability issues

+If your cluster is in a partially-available state due to a recent node or network failure, the internal logging table `system.eventlog` might be unavailable.
+This can cause the logging of [notable events](eventlog.html) (e.g., the execution of SQL statements) to the `system.eventlog` table to fail to complete, contributing to cluster unavailability.
+If this occurs, you can set the [cluster setting](cluster-settings.html) `server.eventlog.enabled` to `false` to disable writing notable log events to this table, which may help to recover your cluster.

+Even with `server.eventlog.enabled` set to `false`, notable log events are still sent to configured [log sinks](configure-logs.html#configure-log-sinks) as usual.

 ## Check for under-replicated or unavailable data